isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Lower Secondary Programme.md

 </tr>
 </tbody>
 </table>
+<p><strong>Experiential Modules</strong>
-<p>Experiential Modules Beyond the core subjects and the common curriculum,
+<br>Beyond the core subjects and the common curriculum, Xinmin students are
-Xinmin students are further exposed to two essential experiential modules to hone their 21st century skills and competencies further.</p>
+further exposed to two essential experiential modules to hone their 21st century skills and competencies further.</p>
 <p><strong>MAKERS@Xinmin</strong>
 <br>"The future belongs to those who can innovate, create, and collaborate."
 ~Tom Friedman</p>